ewfruitcake/burgerpricing/README.md

 ## Data Transformation: Standardization & Algorithm Considerations
 Machine learning algorithms are best optimized when the distribution of numerical input features are shifted/scaled to a standard range (mean = 0, standard deviation = 1).
+This is typically done with regression models; where feature variables have differing weights attached.
 We will apply standardization as a pre-processing step prior to modelling.
 This will place the features on a similar scale.
-This is typically done with regression models; where feature variables have differing weights attached.

 ## Experimental design
 The Cross-validation technique of train-test split will be used to partition the dataset.
-A 70/30 split will be used.
+A 70/30 split will be deemed appropriate, with the training data serving the majority.

 ## Modelling
 Three regression models will be applied to the data and evaluated for best fit.